 Improve your link text by avoiding competing links

 The Yoast SEO plugin provides you with a lot of feedback regarding SEO.
-One of the things the plugin checks is if the links in your text contain the focus keyphrase of the page, because they shouldn’t.
-In this article, we’ll explain more about this check, and we’ll give information on how to improve your link text.
+One of the things the plugin checks is if the links in your text contain the focus keyphrase of the page.
+If they do, it gives you a warning, because adding the focus keyphrase in links is bad practice.
+In this article, we provide information on how to improve your link text.

 What is a competing link?

-The link focus keyphrase check assesses the links on a page and their link text, and it notifies you if you have any competing links.
-But what is a competing link?
-A link is considered a competing link when its link text, also called anchor text, contains the focus keyphrase of the page within the link.
+A link is considered a competing link when its link text, also called anchor text, contains the focus keyphrase of the page you are optimizing.

 The focus keyphrase doesn’t have to match exactly.
 If you’re using synonyms of the focus keyphrase in your link text, this is also considered a competing link.
 In the example above, a link with the anchor text ‘crisps’ is a competing link as well.
 If you have Yoast SEO Premium, the check will also look for the synonyms of your keyphrase.